LinShi11/csci-476-594-spring2021-private/lab08/README.md

     return 0;
 }
 ```
 Based on the example code given, we are going to modify it slightly.
 First, we need to initialize the space with all the BN_new().
 Therefore, we have the necessary key components p, q, e, n, and d.
-Within the five, p, q, and e are given, n is just the product of p and q; therefore, we will use pTwo, qTwo to ensure the memory slot of p and q are not be messed with by the multiplication.
+Within the five, p, q, and e are given, n is just the product of p and q.
 Then, we plug the necessary information in the appropriate variables.
 Next, we calculate n by using pTwo times qTwo.
+Where pTwo is p-1 and qTwo is q-1.
 For demonstration purposes, we will print the information out.
 Lastly, we will use the BN_mod_inverse to find d.

 ```
 [04/21/21]seed@VM:~/.../lab08$ nano bigNum.c